the-other-mariana/torus-worm/README.md

 ## Usage

-1. Download any `torus-worm.py` file and store it in your computer.<br />
+1. Download `torus-worm.py` file and store it in your computer.<br />
 2. Open Autodesk Maya.<br />
 3. Go to `Windows > General Editors > Script Editor`.<br />
 4. Click on the `Python` label.<br />